-With so many advances in medicine and people adopting a healthier lifestyle, the senior population is growing by leaps and bounds.
-According to the Administration on Aging, persons 65+ represent 12.9 percent of the population (2009 Data) approximately 39.6 million) with estimates that by 2030, that number is expected to top 72 million people or 19 percent.
+With so many modern advances in medicine and more people embracing a healthier lifestyle, the senior population is growing at an exponential rate.
+According to the Administration on Aging, 12.9% of the population, which is approximately 39.6 million, represents persons aged 65 and above (2009 Data).
+It is estimated that by 2030, that number will increase to 19% of the population, which is around 72 million people.

-Keep Up with Blood Pressure Checks.
-This is so easy to do especially when waiting for your prescriptions to be filled or simply picking up some toiletries at CVS, Walgreens, Walmart or any other store that provides blood pressure checkers.
-Take a few minutes to sit down and get a free blood pressure check.
-You can take note of any upticks (or decrease for that matter) so you can alert their physician if it becomes a concern.
+Check on Blood Pressure Checks.
+This is incredibly convenient to do while waiting for your prescriptions to be filled or simply gathering some products at CVS, Walmart, Walgreens or any other drugstore that offers blood pressure checkers.
+Just take a few minutes to settle down and receive a complimentary blood pressure check.
+Bear in mind to check on any upticks or decrease so you can alert a physician when it becomes a concern.

-Exercise Mental Sharpness.
-There are so many ways to exercise mental sharpness especially when living in a senior living community.
-Bridge and other card games require players to think about their next move.
-At senior living communities, bridge groups and poker games are always taking place along with therapies to improve memory.
+Practice Mental Sharpness.
+There are several ways to practice mental sharpness, particularly when living in an independent living community.
+Games such as Bridge and other card games are an excellent method as it requires players to strategize their next move.
+At independent living communities like The Welstone, poker games and bridge groups occur along with therapy sessions to efficiently improve memory and focus.

 Maintain a Healthy Diet.
-Nutrition is so important.
-What we eat is at the root of a lot of health issues.
-Maintaining a healthy diet is a primary goal of independent and assisted living communities.
-Most enlist the expertise of trained chefs who work with registered dieticians and nutritionists to make sure the meals they prepare are healthy and provide residents with optimal nutritional benefits.
+It’s no secret that nutrition is incredibly essential.
+What we consume is the source of a lot of health problems.
+Maintaining a healthy diet is the main objective for many independent living communities such as us.
+We recruit trained chefs who have experience working with registered dieticians and nutritionists to ensure that the meals prepared are healthy and our residents receive the utmost nutritional benefit.

 Healthy Equals Happy